• Skip to primary navigation

 Jump to Recipe

-Zucchini is one of the most versatile squashes, and it's incredibly delicious in so many recipes -- from fresh salads and stir-fries, to quick breads and chocolate cakes.
+Zucchini is one of the most versatile squashes, and it's incredibly delicious in so many different types of recipes -- from zucchini salad with peaches and avocado and all sorts of stir-fries, to chile zucchini bread and even chocolate zucchini cake!

-We see it sliced, grated, chopped, grilled, roasted, sautΓ©ed, and so on.
+We see it sliced, grated, chopped, grilled, roasted, sautéed, and so on.

-Along with a handful of other fresh ingredients, it's one of the stars of this delicious Southwestern Casserole.
+Along with a handful of other fresh ingredients, it's one of the stars of this delicious vegetarian Southwestern Casserole with a kick.

 Raw sliced mushrooms, onions and zucchini on a sheetpan.